7 Reliable Ways to Build Wealth In Your 50s

 Speak with a Financial Advisor today.

-2. Make a Caregiving Plan
+2. Make a Plan for Caregiving Costs

 Many in their 50s have aging parents and loved ones they become responsible for taking care of.
-It can be an emotionally and financially complex situation.
+This can be an emotionally and financially complex situation.
 Caregiving can take up a lot of time, cause emotional stress, and drain resources.
 Be sure to make a plan with your loved ones to help share these expenses.

 It can also be challenging to strike the right balance between financially caring for parents and contributing to your retirement and savings goals.
 Here are some things you can do to help:

-• Take advantage of government programs and aid.
+• Take advantage of government programs and aid

-• Enlist the help of other family members and friends.
+• Enlist the help of other family members and friends

-• Hire professional caregivers, even if it’s only a few hours a week.
+• Hire professional caregivers, even if it’s only a few hours a week

-• Check in with loved ones about any savings or retirement accounts they have that could help cover some of the costs.
+• Check in with loved ones about any savings or retirement accounts they have that could help cover some of the costs

-• See if they have a long-term care policy, including coverage limits and payout terms.
+• See if they have a long-term care policy, including coverage limits and payout terms

-• Grant yourself some patience and grace.
+• Grant yourself some patience and grace

-3. Take Advantage of Catch-Up Contributions
+3. Maximize Catch-Up Contributions for Retirement

-You might need to adjust spending habits to redirect some extra cash into your investments, but with 10 to 15 years of compounding, those investments could see significant gains.
+You might need to adjust spending habits to redirect some extra cash into your investments, but with 10 to 15 years of compounding, those investments could see considerable gains.
 Here are the catch-up contribution limits for common retirement funds:

-• For 401(k), 403(b), and most 457 plans, the catch-up contribution is $6,500.
-With an annual limit of $19,500, that extra money could bump your savings to $26,000 per year.
-Given an average return of around 7%, investing that amount for 10 years could accumulate about $400,000.
+• For 401(k), 403(b), and most 457 plans, the “base” catch-up contribution is $7,500 in 2025.
+With an annual limit of $23,500, that extra money could bump your savings to $31,000 per year starting in 2025.
+Given an average return of around 7%, investing that amount for 10 years could accumulate to over $450,000.

 • For traditional and Roth IRAs, the catch-up contribution is $1,000.
-The 2020 limit is $6,000, meaning those over 50 can contribute up to $7,000 per year.
+The 2025 contribution limit is $7,000, meaning those over 50 can contribute up to $8,000 per year.

-• For SIMPLE 401(k) plans, the catch-up contribution is $3,000.
+• For SIMPLE 401(k) plans, the catch-up contribution is $3,500 for 2025.

 Catch-up contributions help you maximize compound interest and accelerate the growth of your accounts.
 Given many workers in their 50s are at their peak earning years, redirecting money into retirement savings at these amounts may be a bit easier.